-Jevons cannot be used when a price can change to or from zero (car parking is an example) but is otherwise favoured by many statisticians and economists for its mathematical properties.
+14.9.
+Jevons cannot easily be used when a price can change to or from zero (car parking is an example) but is otherwise favoured by many statisticians and economists for its mathematical properties.
 Originally, it was little used due to the lack of necessary computing power to compute geometric means.
 We see two arguments against its use.
 First, as a geometric mean it is slightly more complex and more difficult to explain to the general public.
 Second, Jevons has the property that it implicitly assumes a certain amount of substitution by consumers towards items which rise less in price (or fall more).
-Politicians and others in the past cited this as an argument in its favour, not just in the UK but in other countries, notably in the US "Boskin" Report.
+Politicians and others in the past cited this as an argument in its favour, not just in the UK but in other countries, notably in the US "Boskin" Report28.
 While at times consumers will act in this way, overall consumer behaviour is too complex to be represented by a simplistic model.
 Implicitly also the use of Jevons implies substitution not only when consumers could easily change to those items with a lower price rise - such as when internet shopping or when differently priced products are in the same supermarket - but also when items are in different supermarkets or even in different areas so switching is less, or often not, possible.
-In the UK an ONS paper was among the research finally putting paid to this argument as an advantage for Jevons.
+Further, and particularly at times of higher inflation, such switching may occur not because consumers find the new products equally satisfactory but because they can no longer afford the preferred product so the switch is a decline in welfare.
+In the UK an ONS paper29 was among the research finally putting paid to this argument as an advantage for Jevons.